Scope of Support

 (eTranscript Batch, Electronic Release Setup)

-The eTranscript tools allow schools to generate and release an electronic version of student transcripts to third-party vendors (ex., Parchment).
+The eTranscript tools allow schools to generate and release an electronic version of student transcripts to third-party vendors (ex.
+Parchment).

 Options Available for eTranscript Release